-Suspension of registration occurs if you have not made the required payment of your registration fee and / or did not update your National Police History Check (NPHC) by the due date.
+Suspension of registration occurs if you have not made the required payment of your registration fee and / or did not update your Nationally Coordinated Criminal History Check (NCCHC) by the due date.

 The Education and Training Reform Act 2006 (the Act) outlines the requirements and penalties relating to the suspension of a teacher’s registration.

 Under the Act, suspension of registration means that you will not be registered and cannot teach in any Victorian school for the duration of your suspension – you cannot undertake duties of a teacher until the suspension has been revoked.